- About us

 Intended marriage in New Zealand

 Persons wishing to be married in New Zealand are advised to contact the New Zealand Births, Deaths, and Marriages Office for up to date information on their services and requirements.

 Persons wishing to be married in the Cook Islands are advised to contact the New Zealand Births, Deaths, and Marriages Office for up to date information on their services and requirements.

 Intended marriage in Australia

-Persons wishing to be married in Australia must lodge a Notice of Intended Marriage form with the Celebrant or Minister who is to perform the ceremony.
-Unless special permission is given by a prescribed authority, a marriage may not be solemnised before one calendar month after the date of lodgement of the Notice.
+Persons wishing to be married in Australia must lodge a Notice of Intended Marriage form with the celebrant or minister who is to perform the ceremony.
+Unless special permission is given by a prescribed authority, a marriage may not be solemnised within one calendar month after the date of lodgement of the Notice.

-People can obtain a form from the Australian High Commission, the Australian Consulate General, their Australian marriage celebrant, or the Australian Births, Deaths and Marriages office in the State or Territory where they intend to get married.
+People can obtain a form from the link above, the Australian High Commission, the Australian Consulate-General, their Australian marriage celebrant, or the Australian Births, Deaths and Marriages office in the State or Territory where they intend to get married.